Last updated on

 El Chalten had been transformed into a winter wonderland, and what had looked forlorn, now looked charming and enchanted.
 When we peered out of our window, we were astounded to see the mountains, obscured but visible amid the clouds.
 It was mind-boggling to know they’d been hiding there all along.

-That day, we decided to do one of the short walks to the Mirador de Los Condors.
+Patagonia is famous for hiking, so that day, we decided to do one of the short walks to the Mirador de Los Condors.
 Visibility still wasn’t perfect so we wanted to save a longer hike for the next day when clear skies were promised.

 We climbed up to through snow drenched trees…